By Insolare on February 5, 2026

 PVsyst gathers monthly meteorological (meteo) data, including irradiation data, from different sources such as Meteonorm, NASA, PVGIS, NREL, and Solcast after obtaining the location details.

-Providing basic input details such as location, plane orientation, near-shading, type of inverter, PV module, and their mounting structures.
+By giving the basic input details like location, plane orientation, near-shadings, type of inverter, PV module, and their mounting structure.
 Therefore, the system can analyze various simulation variables such as losses, specific generations, and performance ratios.

 Further report includes all the input data, i.e., general parameters, PV Characteristics, Array losses, and the simulated information along with the irradiation data in it.